Why Can’t I Remember What I Read?

 The following are examples of other healthy foods for better memory retention.

 Proteins help transmit information from the brain to the rest of the body and produce mood-enhancing brain chemicals.

-Meat, fish, eggs, chicken, legumes, nuts and seeds, dried beans and lentils, dairy products, and soy products are examples of high protein foods.
+Meat, fish, eggs, chicken, legumes, nuts and seeds, dried beans and lentils, dairy products, and soy products are high protein foods.